path-cc/path-cc.github.io/_services/nairr.md

                     In the past 12 months, PATh Access Points completed more than <strong>200M jobs</strong> that consumed more than <strong>449K GPU hours</strong> and <strong>250M core hours</strong>.
 OSDF delivered more than <strong>112M objects</strong> for a total of <strong>53 PB</strong>.
                 </p>
                 <p>
-                    For questions about accessing NAIRR resources via PATh services, organizing AI workloads, or other questions, please <a href="mailto:nairr@path-cc.io">reach out</a>.
+                    For questions about using NAIRR resources via PATh services, organizing AI workloads, or other questions, please <a href="mailto:nairr@path-cc.io">reach out</a>.
 We have dedicated facilitators and staff supporting researchers using AI.
                 </p>

                 <h2>PATh Facility for AI Workloads</h2>